Cookies help us deliver our services.

 The giant Buddha statue at Sakya Muni Buddha Gaya Temple and a deity at Leong San See Temple

 There are two spectacular Buddhist temples just behind Sri Srinivasa Perumal on Race Course Road that also shouldn’t be missed.

 Commonly known as the Temple of 1000 Lights, Sakya Muni Buddha Gaya Temple is a fascinating mix of Thai, Chinese and Indian architecture.
-Built in 1927, the centrepiece of the temple’s main hall is a 300 ton 15 metre high statue of the seated Buddha.
+Built in 1927, the centrepiece of the temple’s main hall is a 300 ton and 15 metre tall statue of the seated Buddha.